jflamy/owlcms4/docs/OBS.md

 - You can change the color of the video header to create a banner
 - You can edit the style of the video header to include logos

-All these steps can be performed by a Web Designer (since the styles use standard CSS) or by the author of the program (but as a paid consulting service).

 ![09_transparent](img/OBSVideo/09_transparent.jpg)

+The general process for style changes is described on the [Style Customization](Styles) page.

+All these steps can be performed by a Web Designer or by a sufficiently motivated person -- the configuration uses standard CSS files for which there are literally hundreds of introductions and tutorials on the Web.

+As a last option, the author of the program can be contacted for an estimate.
+Since most large events use paid graphic designers and paid video technicians, customization for video is normally a billable consulting service (just as if the organizing committee uses a Web Designer to do the work.)

 ## 7. Setup Streaming

-The steps necessary to setup streaming on Facebook Live are described on [this page](Streaming).
+The steps necessary to set up streaming on Facebook Live are described on [this page](Streaming).
 The process for YouTube is similar (grab a Stream Key, apply it to OBS, Start Streaming.)

 ## 8. Broadcasting a Zoom Virtual meet